apathetic-tools/python-testing/DECISIONS.md

 ### Decision

 Enable **PyPI releases** as the primary distribution method for the package.
-This provides a **standard, familiar installation path** that integrates with Python's ecosystem — allowing users to install via `pip install apathetic-utils` or add it as a dependency in `pyproject.toml` with version constraints.
+This provides a **standard, familiar installation path** that integrates with Python's ecosystem — allowing users to install via `pip install apathetic-testing` or add it as a dependency in `pyproject.toml` with version constraints.
 PyPI releases complement the single-file and zipapp distributions by offering the canonical importable package format that works seamlessly with dependency management tools.

 This decision prioritizes **user convenience and ecosystem integration** while maintaining the project's other distribution formats for specialized use cases.